stephanielabelle/Project_1_Team6/README.md

 In this project we utilized an AirBnB dataset from [kaggle.com](https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata).
 This dataset allowed us to implement a lot of the tools learned in the classroom such as data cleaning, matplotlib, scipy.stats, hvplot, and APIs.
 By analysing this dataset we wanted to understand:
   1. How NYC AirBnB rentals differ from one another in their listing parameters?
-  2. What listing parameters that have an effect on rental price and renter satisfaction?
+  2. What listing parameters that have an effect on rental price?
   3. Where are the listings that are both high rated and most expensive?
   4. Do high rated but low cost listings differ in location from high rated/high cost?